DaimyoHub/MiniGoLang/README.md

 main phases: front-end semantic analysis (parsing, type checking, and symbol resolution) and back-end assembly code generation.

-A compiler for a subset of Go targeting the **Intel x86-64** architecture, implemented in OCaml with Dune.

 **Authors:** Radu-Mihai Costache & Alexis Pocquet — M1 MPRI, École Polytechnique (IP Paris)